cadlebe/northwestclock.github.io/README.md

   ```
 8. Clock will now open full screen and will do so when OS is started and logged in.
 9. A Raspberry Pi is recommended as a dedicated display computer, attach to screen of choice.

+### Weather information

+In order to have weather information displayed you will need to get an API key from [Open Weather Map](https://openweathermap.org)
+The free tier will give you what you need for the current version of the clock.
+Once you have your key:
+1. Click 'edit' -> settings
+2. Enter API key
+3. Press configure
+4. Cose then reopen clock.
+5. The temperature should be displayed at the bottom of the clock.

+## Configuration

+A big recent change is the configuration.
+It is installed in ~/.config/northwest-clock/config.ini

+By default it will look like so:

+[FONTSIZES]
+date = 60
+clock = 100
+weather = 50
+title = 60

+[COLORS]
+titlebackground = #00541c
+titleforeground = #141414
+datebackground = #212121
+dateforeground = #cecece
+clockbackground = #212121
+clockforeground = #cecece
+weatherbackground = #212121
+weatherforeground = #cecece

+[FIRSTRUN]
+firstrun = false

+[TITLETEXT]
+titletext = Northwest Clock

+[APIKEY]
+openweather api key = Get an API key at OWM, see README.

 # Built with